Burakegekocabay/Library-Management-System/README.md

 The Library Management System is a fully functional application designed to provide an efficient and user-friendly solution for managing various aspects of a library.
 Built using **JavaFX** for the user interface and **MySQL** for database management, this system simplifies essential library operations such as book management, member tracking, borrowing/returning books, and more.

-This release — **version 1.0.0** — is a big step forward: the system is now stable and ready to be used. 🚀
+This [release](https://github.com/Burakegekocabay/Library-Management-System/releases) — **version 1.1** — is a big step forward: the system is now stable and ready to be used. 🚀
 And don’t worry — this isn’t the end!
 We’re planning regular updates and fresh features to keep things growing.